LlilyJiang/Fall2016-proj3-grp12/data/Caffe_after_PCA/README.md

 ### Caffe_after_PCA folder

-The test data here is what we extracted from *the 2000 images we scraped online by our own*.
+The test data here is what we extracted from *the 2000 images we scraped online* by our own not the images provided by the instructors.